MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/analytics/general-electronic-reporting.md

 An ER repository stores ER configurations.
 Two types of ER repositories are currently supported, **Operations resources** and **LCS project**.

-An **Operations resources** repository provides access to the list of configurations that Microsoft, as an ER configuration provider, releases as part of the Dynamics 365 for Operations solution.
-Those configurations can be imported into the current Dynamics 365 for Operations instance and used for electronic reporting.
+An **Operations resources** repository provides access to the list of configurations that Microsoft, as an ER configuration provider, releases as part of the Finance and Operations solution.
+Those configurations can be imported into the current Finance and Operations instance and used for electronic reporting.
 They can also be used for additional localizations and customizations.

 An **LCS project** repository provides access to the list of configurations of a specific LCS project (LCS project assets library) that was selected at the repository registration stage.
-ER lets you upload shared configurations from the current Dynamics 365 for Operations instance to a specific **LCS project** repository.
-You can also import configurations from an **LCS project** repository into the current Dynamics 365 for Operations instance.
+ER lets you upload shared configurations from the current Finance and Operations instance to a specific **LCS project** repository.
+You can also import configurations from an **LCS project** repository into the current Finance and Operations instance.

-Required **LCS project** repositories can be registered individually for each configuration provider of the current Dynamics 365 for Operations instance.
+Required **LCS project** repositories can be registered individually for each configuration provider of the current Finance and Operations instance.
 Each repository can be dedicated to a specific configuration provider.

 ## Supported scenarios
 ### Building a data model